Arizona Layoffs — February 2022

 | Habitat for Humanity - ReStore | Yuma | 3 |

-The biggest impact was at Hunter Douglas at its Tempe facility, reporting 111 affected workers.
+The most significant filing came from Hunter Douglas at its Tempe facility, reporting 111 affected workers.
 Peloton followed with 52 workers.

 Trend & Outlook